 B-901: Earned Income Deduction

-Boards must be aware that earned income deduction (EID) is a standard work-related income deduction available to some TANF recipients following employment entry.
+Earned income deduction (EID) is a standard work-related income deduction available to some TANF recipients following employment entry.
 Eligibility for EID is determined by HHSC.

 To promote access to needed postemployment services, all Choices participants who receive EID must participate in Choices, even if not enrolled in Choices at the time of employment.
 The participation requirement for Choices participants who are working at least 30 hours per week and earning at least $700/month is limited to reporting the hours of employment to Workforce Solutions Office staff.